laravel/react-starter-kit/README.md

 ## Front-end App Structure

 The majority of the front-end code is located in the `resources/js` folder.
-In a React app, the most-common file/folder structure is to use **kebab-case**.
+In this folder we'll be using **kebab-case** throughout.
+You may wish to change this to any other convention if you perfer.
 Below is an example of how this folder is structured:

 **Folders**
 ```